rdubois440/esp32_nunchuck_ble_keyboard/README.md

 # Entering Characters

-See the zones identified as zone0 to zone4 below.
+See the zones identified as zone0 to zone4 below, and the branches separating the zones.
 At rest, the nunchuck is in zone0.
 If moved to the direction of west, this is zone1.
 North is zone2 etc.
 The code tracks the position of the nunchuck. and records it in a sequence.
 A sequence starts from zone 0, and ends when back to zone 0.
 When recording the sequence, the starting and ending zones, both are 'zone0' are omitted.
-The longest sequence required to encode a complete keyboard crosses 4 branches or "zone borders" or a complete turn.
+The longest sequence required to encode a complete keyboard crosses 4 branches in a complete turn.
 The longest sequence to record is therefore 5 zones long, starting and ending in the same zone.

 Long sequence example: zone0 - zone4 - zone3 - zone2 - zone1 - zone4 - zone0 :	letter 'q'